MohanNalgire/ecart/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 "# CRUDANGULAR"

+# Notes

+## Httpclient
+1   All observables returned from HttpClient methods are cold by design.
+2   The AsyncPipe subscribes (and unsubscribes) for you automatically.
+3   An HttpClient method does not begin its HTTP request until you call subscribe() on the observable returned by that method.
+This is true for all HttpClient methods.
+4   In fact, each subscribe() initiates a separate, independent execution of the observable.
+Subscribing twice results in two HTTP requests.
+5